-The second major habitat restoration project undertaken by the Conservancy focuses on a 3-acre open area just south of the Hilltop’s 15-acre grassland site, which used to contain the power plant, laundry and equipment garage of the former Essex Mountain Sanatorium.
+The second major habitat restoration project undertaken by the Conservancy focused on a 3-acre open area just south of the Hilltop’s 15-acre grassland site, which used to contain the power plant, laundry and equipment garage of the former Essex Mountain Sanatorium.
 Like the grassland project site, the sanatorium buildings had been demolished but a lot of rubble, debris and pedestrian hazards remained.
-In addition, almost 20% of the site was covered by old asphalt driveways and concrete foundations, with the remaining 2.5 acres infested by mugwort and common reed.
+In addition, almost 20% of the site was covered by old asphalt (parking lot and driveways) and concrete foundations, with the remaining 2.5 acres infested by mugwort and common reed.

 In 2011, after the infamous “October snowstorm”, the Conservancy began working with Verona Township to take their ground-up yard waste collections and create topsoil for the bare portions of the site (2012’s Superstorm Sandy and 2013’s subsequent clean-up provided even more organic material).
 We broke up the impermeable surfaces to improve drainage, covered them with several feet of mulch and clean fill, smoothed everything out and then waited for nature to finish the decomposition process.
-In 2017 the new topsoil was ready and we brought in the Fish & Wildlife Service to seed native grasses and wildflowers — see before and after photos below.
+In 2017 the new topsoil was ready and we brought in the U.S. Fish & Wildlife Service (FWS) to seed native grasses and wildflowers — see before and after photos below.

-This upland site will require another few years of monitoring, invasives control and additional seeding by the Conservancy before we can declare the restoration healthy and stable.
+This upland site will require another 2-3 years of monitoring, invasives control and additional seeding by the Conservancy before we can declare the restoration healthy and stable.
 But what a change from what it used to be!

 See progress, next steps and a gallery of implementation photos below.